Neuroinflammation in Lyme Disease

 Neuroinflammation and autonomic dysfunction

-Neuroinflammation may also affect autonomic regulation controlling blood flow, heart rate, digestion, and energy balance.
+Neuroinflammation may also affect autonomic regulation controlling blood flow, heart rate, digestion, temperature regulation, and energy balance.

 This overlap helps explain connections between neuroinflammation and autonomic dysfunction in Lyme disease.